HUFGhani/BPDTS-technical-assessment/README.md

 Move the service to AWS, you can add load balance and spin up other AWS services on the fly.

 ## Other improvements
-- Add a React Frontend
+- Add frontend with a react framework
 - Move to AWS
-- Add monitoring, alerting and Tracing
+- Add monitoring, alerting and tracing
-- Add Contract testing
+- Add contract testing
-- Add Circuit breaker
+- Add circuit breaker
 - Dockerfile
 - Migrate to kubernetes
-- Add Structured Logging
+- Add structured logging
+- Semantic Version